keerthiacharla/mozomo/README.md

 # mozomo
-Mozomo is a complete Ecommerce Website for Mobile and Televisions
+Mozomo is a complete Ecommerce Website for Mobile and Televisions, dowload Zip file along with XXAMPP Server